awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.03.md

    });
    ```

-1. To run the program, type the following command:
+1. To run the program, enter the following command\.

    `node MoviesItemOps06.js`

-   The program should fail with the following message:
+   The program should fail with the following message\.

-   `The conditional request failed`
+   The conditional request failed

    This is because the rating for this particular movie is greater than 5\.